STRENGTH TRAINING

 How to Start

-You don’t need a gym membership.
-You don’t need fancy equipment.
-You need a pair of dumbbells, a program, and the willingness to be bad at something for a while.
+You need a pair of dumbbells, a program, and the willingness to be a beginner for a while.

 Start with the five fundamentals: squat, deadlift, bench press, overhead press, row.
 Master the form.
 Add weight gradually.
 Track your sessions.
 Be patient.